-Update: After meeting with the Texas Medical Association in December, the state comptroller’s office said it will postpone the date that medical practices will be required to pay taxes on medical billing services by an outside company.
+State Comptroller Glenn Hegar will postpone until late 2021 the date that medical practices will be required to pay taxes on medical billing services provided by an outside company.

 The comptroller’s office in November announced that medical billing services would be subject to sales and use taxes beginning Jan.
-1. That date has been pushed back to April 1.
+1. Thanks to Texas Medical Association advocacy, that date had been pushed back to April 1.

 You’ve heard the old saying that only death and taxes are certain.